This post may contain affiliate links. You can read my full disclosure here.

 - You can run your hustle however you want.

-- You can network and making important connections.
+- You can network and make lasting connections.

 - You can eventually make it your full-time gig if you get good enough!